Developing the Aboriginal and Torres Strait Islander Action Plan

 How can I make a submission?

-The survey is made up of both multiple choice and free text questions, and is tailored to whether you are responding as an individual or on behalf of an organisation.
-No questions in the survey are mandatory, so please only answer questions you feel comfortable to do so.
+The survey was made up of both multiple choice and free text questions, and was tailored to whether responses were as an individual or on behalf of an organisation.
+No questions in the survey were mandatory.

 - Drivers and reinforcing factors of violence against Aboriginal and Torres Strait Islander women and children